Kawanishi H8K: Surviving aircraft

-A captured Japanese Kawanishi H8K Emily taking off at the U.S. Navy Naval Air Test Center at Patuxent River, Maryland, United States in 1946–47.
+A captured H8K taking off at the U.S. Navy Naval Air Test Center at Patuxent River, Maryland, United States in 1946–47.

 Four aircraft survived until the end of the war.
-One of these, an H8K2 (work number 426), was captured by U.S. forces at the end of the war and was evaluated before being eventually returned to Japan in 1979.
+One of these, an H8K2 (work number 426), was captured by U.S. forces at the end of the conflict and was evaluated before being eventually returned to Japan in 1979.
 It was on display at Tokyo's Museum of Maritime Science until 2004, when it was moved to Kanoya Air Base Museum at Kanoya Air Field in Kagoshima.

 The submerged remains of an H8K can be found off the west coast of Saipan, where it is a popular scuba diving attraction known erroneously as the "B-29", or the "Emily".
 Another wrecked H8K lies in Chuuk Lagoon, Chuuk, in Micronesia.
 This aircraft is located off the south-western end of Dublon Island.